AstroSword2897/m/README.md

 ## Features

 - **AI-Powered Content Generation**: Upload PDF, TXT, or DOCX files, and StudyFlow will automatically create flashcards and practice quizzes based on the content.
+- **Customizable Study Plan**: Create, edit, and organize your study sessions with a fully interactive, drag-and-drop board.
+Personalize your plan by topic, time, type, color, and layout.
 - **Interactive Flashcards**: Create, edit, and study flashcards with a sleek, interactive interface.
 - **Practice Quizzes**: Test your knowledge with multiple-choice quizzes generated from your study materials.
 - **Progress Tracking**: Visualize your study sessions and track your performance over time with detailed analytics and charts.
 - **Dynamic Scheduling**: Plan your study sessions with a fully interactive calendar.
 - **Collaborative Study Groups**: Create or join study groups to chat and share materials with your peers.
+Unread messages trigger email and webhook notifications.
 - **Customizable Settings**: Tailor the application to your needs with customizable themes and data management options.
 - **Large File Support**: Upload and process files up to 1GB, with chunked uploading and progress tracking.